Mark Docherty (footballer)

-Mark John Docherty (born 15 May 1988) is a Scottish footballer who plays as a defender for side East Stirlingshire.
-Docherty, who started his career with St Mirren, has since played for Stirling Albion, Brechin City, Alloa Athletic (twice), Stranraer, Dumbarton, East Fife, Montrose, Forfar Athletic (twice), Annan Athletic (twice), Clyde and Edinburgh City.
+Mark John Docherty (born 15 May 1988) is a Scottish former footballer who is currently the assistant manager of Dumbarton.
+Docherty, who started his career with St Mirren, has since played for Stirling Albion, Brechin City, Alloa Athletic (twice), Stranraer, Dumbarton, East Fife, Montrose, Forfar Athletic (twice), Annan Athletic (twice), Clyde, Edinburgh City Arthurlie and East Stirlingshire.

 Career

 Born in Bellshill, Docherty began his career with St Mirren and had a loan spell with Montrose in 2007.
 He made his St Mirren début coming on as a substitute in the 2–0 win over Gretna on 29 March 2008.

 He joined Stirling Albion in August 2008, but was released at the end of the 2008–09 season.
 He then joined Brechin City on a short-term contract and in January 2010 his deal with the club was extended by a further 18-months.
 On 31 January 2011, he moved to Annan Athletic on loan until the end of the 2010–11 season.

 Docherty joined Alloa Athletic in July 2011, helping the club to consecutive promotions before being released in May 2013.
 He then signed for Stranraer in the summer of 2013.
 On 29 May 2014, Docherty rejoined Alloa Athletic.